-Muktinath Temple is one of the holiest temples in Nepal.
+The Muktinath Temple is one of the holiest temples located in the Muktinath Valley in Mustang, Nepal.
 The word Muktinath comes from two words: Mukti meaning salvation and Nath meaning God.
-Dedicated to Lord Vishnu, it serves a s a religious symbiosis between the Hindus and the Vaishnavites.
+Dedicated to Lord Vishnu, it serves as a religious symbiosis between the Hindus and the Vaishnavites.

 Muktinath is called ‘Mukti Kshetra’ in Hinduism, which means the ‘place of liberation or moksha’.
-This temple is considered to be 106th amongst the 108 Divya Desams of Lord Vishnu, which are considered sacred by the Vaishnava sect.
+This temple is considered to be 106th amongst the 108 Divya Desams of Lord Vishnu, which is considered sacred by the Vaishnava sect.
 The Muktinath Temple is believed to be one of the eight most blessed temples of the Vaishnavas.
 The other seven temples are Pushkar, Badrinath, Tirupati, Thotadri, Srirangam, and Srimushnam.
 It is also one of the ‘Shakti Peetha’.
 The Buddhists call the temple Chumig Gyatsa, which means “Hundred Waters” in Tibetan.

 What is the history of Muktinath Temple?

 As per the beliefs of Hindus, Lord Vishnu due to the curse of Brinda converted into Shaligram.
 Brinda was the wife of Jalandhar.
 This is the place where he was rid of the curse and got salvation.
 Therefore, Lord Vishnu is worshipped as the Muktinath here.
 Muktinath means God of Salvation.
 Buddhist worship Lord Vishnu as Avalokiteshwara here.

 As per the Tibetan Buddhist tradition, the founder of Tibetan Buddhism, Guru Rinpoche (Padmasambhava), meditated at Muktinath on his way to Tibet.

 How to reach the Muktinath Temple?